oliviawestmacottssw/SSW.Rules.Content/rules/office-environment-do-you-follow-the-companys-dress-code/rule.md

 If you decide against it, then don't forget the SSW dress code 👔 applies as usual (e.g. dress up on Monday and Tuesday - no jeans).

 Today's forecast:
-   > Sunny.
+   &gt; Sunny.
 Winds north to northwesterly 15 to 20 km/h turning west to southwesterly 20 to 30 km/h in the late morning and afternoon.
 Note:
 - At SSW, shorts day is on \*only\* if this email comes.
 - Why?
 We don’t want people looking at different weather apps and having different rules apply... so if it’s over 30 but the email doesn’t come (e.g. there is a bug 🐞), then there’s no shorts that day.